 For this activity, be sure to wear long pants, boots, and a hat for your utmost comfort.
 Put on a generous dose of sunscreen with high SPF together with an insect repellent spray or cream.

 11. Snorkeling in Puerto Viejo de Talamanca

 One of the ultimate things to do in Puerto Viejo is snorkeling.
-The Caribbean coast that you get to enjoy in this part of Costa Rica is teeming with a rich marine ecosystem hiding underneath the turquoise blue waters.
+The Caribbean coast you enjoy in this part of Costa Rica is teeming with a rich marine ecosystem hiding underneath the turquoise blue waters.

 The black-sand Playa Negra pretty much amazes the tourists due to its unique look.
-The beach is covered with black sand produced by the volcanic rocks in the island and the beachfront is decent to snorkel.
+The beach is covered with black sand produced by the volcanic rocks on the island, and the beachfront is decent to snorkel.

 However, the beauty of Playa Negra doesn’t end on its shores and its nearby waters.
 Go on a scuba diving expedition to see wahoo, marlin, and tuna swimming in the deep waters.

 If you want white sands, you can check out Playa Cocles for some great relaxation.
 Snorkeling, though, is the biggest in and outside Cahuita.
 Many coral reef species and millions of fish call this portion their home.